LeminIkhalih/projet/README.md

 ### 1. Open LDAP server in your machine

-Clone the `TalkyWaly` repository locally.
+Clone the `LeminIkhalih/projet` repository locally.
 In a terminal, run:

 ```bash
 $ git clone https://github.com//LeminIkhalih/projet.git